- Fee assured

 My first counselling training was in relationship therapy and I worked for the London Marriage Guidance Council.
-I also worked and trained in the Psychotherapy Department of the Maudsley Hospital in South London where I had a clinical attachment to the Director.
+I also worked and trained in the Psychotherapy Department of the Maudsley Hospital in South London; I had a clinical attachment to the Director for three years.
 I have completed many training programmes since.
-These include Brief Solution-Focussed Therapy, Eye Movement Desensitisation and Reprocessing (EMDR), Family Mediation (I hold Legal Aid Board recognition), and the course in supervision from the Centre for Supervision and Team Development.
+These include Brief Solution-Focussed Therapy, Eye Movement Desensitisation and Reprocessing (EMDR), Family Mediation (I hold Legal Aid Board recognition), working with asylum seekers and refugees (a one-year course with the Refugee Therapy Centre in London) and in clinical supervision (with the Centre for Supervision and Team Development).

 I work part-time for the Brighton and Hove Wellbeing Service (NHS) in which organisation I hold the post of Black Minority Ethnic Psychotherapeutic Counsellor.
 I am also a member of the Management Committee and a Trustee of Sussex Interpreting Services.

 At the Brighton Therapy Centre and at the Rock Clinic I work privately with people experiencing a variety of psychological and emotional issues.
 These issues include depression, anxiety, relationship difficulties, stress-related conditions and trauma.
 I work with adults, both individuals and couples.
 I am very experienced in working with people from a wide range of cultural backgrounds and with people who belong to minority groups.